dwyl/learn-pre-commit/README.md

 http://en.wikipedia.org/wiki/ISO/IEC_9126 (*old* but human-readable!)
 - Full ISO/IEC 25010 Software Quality Standard (*current*):
 https://www.iso.org/obp/ui/#iso:std:iso-iec:25010:ed-1:v1:en
-(***tldr;***)
+(***tldr***)

 ### Java, Ruby, Python, etc.

 If you don't want to write your own pre-commit hooks:

-- Ruby & Python - checkout pre-commit.com (its multi-language).
+- Ruby & Python - check out [pre-commit.com](http://pre-commit.com/) (its multi-language).

 - Java - We haven't found a good tool (yet).
-Our Java Team are using sonar to run code quality checks. (sadly, this is not pre-commit!)
+Our Java Team are using [sonar](https://github.com/SonarSource/sonar-java) to run code quality checks.
+(Sadly, this is not pre-commit!)

-If you find a better pre-commit tools for any language, please inform me or send a PR!
+If you find better pre-commit tools for any language, please inform me or send a PR!